Stephen Sondheim: Conversations with Frank Rich and others

-Work away from Broadway
+Beyond Broadway

 Sondheim was an avid fan of puzzles and games.
-He is credited with introducing cryptic crosswords, a British invention, to American audiences through a series of cryptic crossword puzzles he created for New York magazine in 1968 and 1969.
+He is credited with introducing cryptic crosswords, a British invention, to American audiences through a series of puzzles he created for New York in 1968 and 1969.
 Sondheim was "legendary" in theater circles for "concocting puzzles, scavenger hunts and murder-mystery games", inspiring the central character of Anthony Shaffer's 1970 play Sleuth.
-Sondheim's love of puzzles and mysteries is evident in The Last of Sheila, an intricate whodunit written with longtime friend Anthony Perkins.
-The 1973 film, directed by Herbert Ross, featured Dyan Cannon, Joan Hackett, Raquel Welch, James Mason, James Coburn, Ian McShane, and Richard Benjamin.
+Sondheim's love of puzzles and mysteries is evident in The Last of Sheila (1973), a whodunit written with Anthony Perkins.
+Directed by Herbert Ross, it featured Dyan Cannon, Joan Hackett, Raquel Welch, James Mason, James Coburn, Ian McShane, and Richard Benjamin.
+Sondheim collaborated with Company librettist George Furth on the play Getting Away with Murder (1996); the Broadway production closed after 31 previews and only 17 performances.

-Sondheim also wrote occasional music for film: most notably, he contributed five songs to Warren Beatty's 1990 film Dick Tracy, including the ballad "Sooner or Later (I Always Get My Man)", sung in the film by Madonna, which won the Academy Award for Best Original Song.
-He also contributed to Reds (both to the score, and with the song "Goodbye for Now"), The Seven-Per-Cent Solution ("The Madam's Song", later recorded as "I Never Do Anything Twice"), Stavisky (writing the score), and The Birdcage ("Little Dream", and the eventually cut "It Takes All Kinds").
-For the 2014 movie adaptation of Into the Woods, Sondheim wrote the new song "She'll Be Back" for the character of The Witch (played by Meryl Streep), which was eventually cut.
-Sondheim made a posthumous cameo appearance as himself in the 2022 Netflix film Glass Onion: A Knives Out Mystery.
+Sondheim wrote music for film: most notably, he contributed five songs to Warren Beatty's Dick Tracy, including "Sooner or Later (I Always Get My Man)", which won the Academy Award for Best Original Song.
+He also contributed to Reds (both to the score and the song "Goodbye for Now"), The Seven-Per-Cent Solution ("The Madam's Song", later recorded as "I Never Do Anything Twice"), Stavisky (writing the score), and The Birdcage ("Little Dream" and the eventually cut "It Takes All Kinds").
+For the 2014 film adaptation of Into the Woods, Sondheim wrote the new song "She'll Be Back" for The Witch (Meryl Streep), which was eventually cut.
+Sondheim made a posthumous cameo appearance as himself in Glass Onion: A Knives Out Mystery (2022).

-Sondheim collaborated with Company librettist George Furth to write the play Getting Away with Murder in 1996; the Broadway production closed after 31 previews and only 17 performances.

-In 2003, he was invited to serve as guest curator for the Telluride Film Festival.
+In 2003, Sondheim was invited to serve as guest curator for the Telluride Film Festival.
+He admired the work of Trey Parker and wrote him a letter in which he called South Park: Bigger, Longer & Uncut (1999) the best movie musical in 15 years.
+In a second letter, Sondheim wrote that he voted for Team America: World Police (2004) for Best Picture.
+He signed off, "Would you ever be interested in writing a stage musical with an old traditionalist, namely me?"